jwdeveloper/SpigotTester/README.md

 ```

 To perform tests put SpigotTester and your plugin to `server/plugins` folder.
-Run server when server will be loaded SpigotTester perform all tests and generate report `server/plugins/SpigotTester/report.json`
+Run server, when server will be loaded SpigotTester perform all tests and generate report `server/plugins/SpigotTester/report.json`
 After that server will be automatically shut down.